If you or someone close to you has bipolar disorder, it’s important to know you’re not alone.

 Julie A. Fast is the author of several books about life with bipolar disorder.
 She’s also a regular columnist and blogger for BP Magazine for Bipolar.
 She works as a coach for parents and partners of people with bipolar disorder and other mental health concerns.
-On her blog, she writes about how to best manage bipolar disorder, with actionable and positive ways to keep going, tips for healthcare professionals, and what to do if you’ve just been diagnosed.
+On her blog, she writes about how to best manage bipolar disorder.
+Topics include actionable and positive ways to keep going, tips for healthcare professionals, and what to do if you’ve just been diagnosed.

 The International Bipolar Foundation has created a powerful resource for people living with bipolar disorder.
 On the blog, you can read about things like life after psychosis, perfectionism, peer support, and managing school with depression or mania.
 There’s also a forum where people can share their own stories.

 Natasha Tracy is an award-winning writer and speaker — and an expert on living with bipolar disorder.
 She also wrote a book about her life with bipolar disorder.
-On her blog, Bipolar Burble, she shares evidence-based information about what it’s like to manage bipolar disorder, covering topics like working with bipolar disorder, radical self-care, and how to tell someone you have bipolar disorder.
+On her blog, Bipolar Burble, she shares evidence-based information about what it’s like to manage bipolar disorder.
+She covers topics like working with bipolar disorder, radical self-care, and how to tell someone you have bipolar disorder.